 Ever since Adam and Eve sinned in the Garden of Eden, the Bible presents people as totally corrupt—in their faculties, in the principles of their nature, in their understanding, in their will, and in all their disposition and affections.
 Their heads and their hearts are totally depraved.
 All their senses—seeing, hearing, tasting, touching, smelling–are only instruments of sin and channels of corruption.
 Within them is nothing but sin and no good at all.

 Both the prophet Isaiah and the apostle Paul confirm this assessment of mankind’s condition:

-Those who are lost have not the benefits of forgiveness for their sins or freedom from condemnation.
-In their present state—the natural state-God is against them.
+Those who are lost have not the benefits of forgiveness of their sins or freedom from condemnation.
+In their present state—the natural state–God is against them.